 (d) Involve a child death in which abuse or neglect is suspected as the cause of death.

 (e) Involve alleged withholding of medically indicated treatment from disabled infants with life-threatening conditions.

 (f) Involve the death of a child who is in the custody of the PCSA in accordance with rule 5101:2-42-89 of the Administrative Code.

-(g) Involve alleged child abuse and/or neglect constituting a crime against a child and require a joint assessment/investigation with law enforcement.
+(g) Involve alleged child abuse and/or neglect constituting a crime against a child, including human trafficking, and require a joint assessment/investigation with law enforcement.
 The procedures shall include a statement of assurance as to how the PCSA will ensure child safety and not compromise the child protective assessment/investigation while concurrently assisting law enforcement with the criminal investigation.